manPrevention with Positives

 In 2003, the HIV Prevention Planning Council (HPPC) and HIV Health Service Planning Council (CARE Council) began discussing collaboration around the design and implementation of prevention with positives programs.
 The two councils came up with this definition for PWP:

-Prevention with Positives is any intervention that addresses the specific prevention needs of HIV-positive persons.
+of HIV-positive persons.
 HIV-positive people should be involved in the planning and implementation of all prevention with positive programs.

 The main goals of prevention with positives are:

-Living with HIVWhat are the HIV prevention needs of HIV-positive persons?
+What are the HIV prevention needs of HIV-positive persons?

 In 2005, the HPPC and the CARE Council joined together in a committee and developed a strategy document that addresses some of these concerns and issues for Prevention with Positives:

-Thinking Big: Strategies for Delivering Prevention
+Strategies for Delivering

-with Positives in San Francisco
+with Positives in

 This document was presented and approved in late 2005 by both the HPPC and the CARE Council.
 It serves as both councils' vision and guiding principles for providing Prevention with Positive services in San Francisco.